TheBrownViking20/katacoda-scenarios/test/step1.md

 The task at hand is to predict the **Target** variable such that the values of predictions are as close to the actual values as possible.
 This will be done using a multiple linear regression model with polynomial features.

 ### A basic multiple linear regression model
-As learnt in the previous scenarios, first we will train a multiple linear regression model using all available features.
+As learnt in the previous scenarios, first we will train a multiple linear regression model using all available features before performing regularization.
+We will compare our regularization results with this model.
 Copy the following code to the editor:

 <pre class="file" data-filename="lr.py" data-target="replace">
 # Importing numpy and pandas